DocumentationAPI DetailsScrape URLGetting Started

 Getting Started

-ScrAPI can be used via a GET or a POST request to https://api.scrapi.tech/v1/scrape
+ScrAPI can be called via a GET or a POST request to:

 API Keys

-If you have purchased a subscription you will have received an email with your API key.
-You can also retrieve your API key and manage your subscription by logging into the subscriber area.
+Create an account and verify your email to receive an API key with 1,000 starter credits.
+Complete the ecommerce training to add a 5,000-credit bonus to your account.
+If you have purchased a subscription, you can also retrieve your API key and manage your subscription by logging into the subscriber area.

 OpenAPI Specification